zotonic/zotonic/doc/ref/status-site.rst

 to any known Zotonic site, it shows the ``zotonic_status`` site instead.

 Logging in
 ----------

+Upon first visit, the site shows a friendly message, which tells visitors that the site they are looking at has probably not been configured correctly yet.

+Pressing the ``Manage this server`` button will bring up the login dialog.

+The username for the status site is ``wwwadmin``.
+The password is automatically generated and stored in ``~/.zotonic/[release]/zotonic.config``, where ``[release]`` is the Zotonic release number, like ``1.0``.

 When logged in to the Zotonic status site, you can manage the running sites on the system: starting, stopping and upgrading them.

-Upon first visit, the site shows a friendly message, which tells visitors that the site they are looking at has probably not been configured correctly yes.
-It also asks for a password to log in.

-The password for this site is automatically generated and stored in ``~/.zotonic/[release]/zotonic.config``, for instance ``[release]`` is the Zotonic release number, like ``0.13``.

 .. image:: /img/zotonic_status_sites.png

 The "update" buttons only appear when the site (or Zotonic itself) is under Mercurial or Git revision control.
 These buttons do a "pull" from the repository and then rebuild the system.

 Getting the global sites status